 Students who fail to meet SAP requirements while on Financial Aid Probation status, as a result of failing to meet the terms and conditions of the academic plan agreed to as a condition to being placed on Financial Aid Probation status, will be Dropped unless the Student is granted a waiver by the Provost of Remington College.
-A Student must submit a written request for a waiver to the Campus Dean.
-If the Campus Dean determines the waiver request has merit, the waiver request shall be forwarded to the Provost of Remington College for review.
+A Student must submit a written request for a waiver to the Campus Dean at the Campus.
+If the Campus Dean at the Campus determines the waiver request has merit, the waiver request shall be forwarded to the Provost of Remington College for review.